-The position of the research assistant is scheduled for three years and will be crucial to link the various work packages of the SPACE TIE project.
-The tasks of the research assistant will focus on the combination of terrestrial and LEO GNSS data in global solutions, the rigorous calibration of LEO receiver and GNSS transmitter antennas, and the combination of the resulting normal equations with results from fully consistent SLR and gravity field analyses.
-Significant effort shall be devoted on technical upgrades of the Bernese GNSS Software for new orbit and parameter handling tools to realize the unification of the "three pillars" in global solutions.
+The position of the research assistant is scheduled for three years of the SPACE TIE project.
+The tasks of the research assistant will focus on the set up of a global multi-GNSS solution using undifferenced GNSS data, the further development of undifferenced carrier phase ambiguity resolution techniques, and the realization of co-locations on GNSS and LEO satellites with results from fully consistent SLR analyses.
+Significant effort shall be devoted on technical upgrades of the Bernese GNSS Software needed to realize the new global multi-GNSS solutions using undifferenced data.
 The activities will be performed in collaboration with the Center for Orbit Determination in Europe (CODE), one of the global analysis centers of the International GNSS Service (IGS).